 What is the official song of the 2026 FIFA World Cup?

-The official song of the 2026 FIFA World Cup is “Dai Dai“, performed by Shakira and Burna Boy.
-FIFA officially unveiled the track on May, describing it as a celebration of soccer, culture and global unity ahead of the tournament.
+The official song of the 2026 World Cup is “DNA“, performed by Andrea Bocelli, David Guetta, Megan the Stallion and EJAE.
+FIFA officially unveiled the track on June, describing it as a celebration of soccer, culture and global unity.
+The track is designed to represent the global spirit of the competition, combining:

 When was the 2026 FIFA World Cup song released?